vnt-github/cs238p/lectures/7_segmentation.md

     - loading GDT register value is privileged so normal processes can't change it.

 - default value of the ds(data segment), ss(stack segment), cs(code segment) is assumed to be of current process segment values.
+    - we infer code, data and stack segments from the instruction type
 - only if we jump to different segment then only we use it.
 ---
 - what are limitation os segmentation?